billpsomas/simpool/README.md

 </div>

 ## Overview
 Convolutional networks and vision transformers have different forms of pairwise interactions, pooling across layers and *pooling at the end of the network*.
-Does the latter really need to be different?
+Does the latter really need to be different :grey_question:

 As a by-product of pooling, vision transformers provide spatial attention for free, but this is most often of *low quality* unless self-supervised, which is not well studied.
 Is supervision really the problem?